randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 #### Numerals

 **While the Hindu-Arabic system is universal, two conspicuous details vary by locale:  numerals and formatting**.
 [The numerals used today with Latin scripts first appear in Europe, largely tracking the rise of early modernity](https://en.wikipedia.org/wiki/Arabic_numerals#Adoption_in_Europe).
 Simpler, more geometric forms evolve to match an already refined Latin script (incidentally, "[Latin numerals](https://en.wikipedia.org/wiki/Latin_numerals)" refers to something else; common numerals are literally referred to as "the numerals used with Latin Scripts", or sometimes "Western Arabic").
 But **several traditional styles of numerals are still in use**, often side-by-side with Western numerals.
-It's worth emphasizing that these are only superficial differences, **the numeral styles are equivalent**, and all are used with the Hindu-Arabic number system.
+It's worth emphasizing that they are only superficially different, **the numeral styles are equivalent**, and all are used with the Hindu-Arabic number system.

 <dl>
 <dt>Western</dt>